Taylor Hayes (The Bold and the Beautiful): Character and portrayal

 Following the character's 2019 exit, Maas observed that fans had "been clamoring for Taylor’s return for years, as important moments in her children’s lives went by with their mother noticeably absent — and without a great explanation as to why."
 In 2021, after the role was recast with Allen, Lynette Rice of Entertainment Weekly described the news as "sweet relief" for Forrester fans, adding that Allen "fills the very big stilettos left behind" by Tylo.
 Soap Opera Digest described the recast as "shocking" and a "big-time grab".

+In 2022, Charlie Mason from Soaps She Knows placed Taylor at 11th on his ranked list of The Bold and the Beautiful's Best of the Best Characters Ever, commenting that "For decades, we liked Hunter Tylo's shrink as a heroine who always got the short end of the stick.
+But we've come to love her as the woman scorned who, if she hasn't completely lost her marbles, has certainly misplaced some of 'em!"

+In 2024, Soap Opera News named Budig's casting as Taylor as their fifth top recast of the year.
+Michael Fairman named Buding's casting in the role as his "Most Shocking Recast" for his "Best and Worst in Soaps 2024" listing.
+He pointed out how "perplexed" fans were at the news, while also noting how she "didn't look old enough" to play a mother opposite Wood's Steffy.
+Ultimately, Fairman complimented Budig's work in the role: "Budig, as she always has done, is doing her best with the material given to her as she works to establish the on-screen relationships with Taylor's romantic and familial ties and past."